pfraces-graveyard/npm-version-bumper/README.md

 Install
 -------

-**This proof of concept will make commits to its repo and will try to push those commits to its remotes**
+This proof of concept will make commits to its repo and will try to push those commits to its remotes.

-First, fork the repo and then:
+To avoid making a mess in the original repository, **first fork this repo**

+Then

-    git clone <registry/version-bumper>
+    git clone <registry/npm-version-bumper>
-    cd version-bumper
+    cd npm-version-bumper
     npm install

 Usage